-As a student who has studied chemicals, observing tankers carrying chemicals interests me and may also interest you after you read this post.
-If you haven’t observed these tankers closely, may be you will now.
-By knowing the symbols on these tankers, one can prevent injuries, not just in chemical factories but also in offices, homes and places where chemicals are used.
+As a student who has studied chemicals, it is interesting to see huge tankers carrying chemicals.
+If you observe these tankers closely, you will see symbols on these tankers.
+By understanding these symbols, one can prevent injuries, not just in chemical factories but also in offices, homes and places where chemicals are used.
 This is because it is not only the tankers that bear such information, other products have them too.

 The picture above is of NH3 on NH17.
 NH3 is the chemical formula for ammonia.
-It was shot on one of India’s national highways NH17, one of the busiest and 7th longest in the country.
-The picture shows all kinds of indicators that are on the tanker.
-These are:
+The photo was shot on one of India’s national highways NH17, one of the busiest and 7th longest in the country.
+The tanker has a lot of indicators on it.
+Let’s look at what these indicators mean:

-- rear lights -to indicate the speed of the vehicle
+- Rear lights – indicate the speed of the vehicle

-- a triangle with a light reflective material on it – a warning of a vehicle ahead; shines in the dark when a vehicle behind it uses headlights
+- Reflective triangle – a warning of a vehicle ahead; shines in the dark when a vehicle behind it uses headlights

-- a number plate – identification of the tank
+- Number plate – identification of the tank

 Tankers like these are a usual sight on these roads, considering India is the 2nd largest producer of ammonia in the world.
 It’s not surprising because India has a huge population and it is also the 2nd largest in terms of agricultural output.
 The tankers are especially striking when they give off odor.
-We all know ammonia doesn’t smell nice.
-Cosmetic products try to avoid it.
-They often spell out on their product ‘No ammonia’ or ‘Ammonia free’.
-It is also used in fertilizers, cleaning products, explosives, dyes, water purification and a lot more.
+We all know that ammonia doesn’t smell nice.
+Cosmetic products try to avoid it but every now and then you can smell it off of someone with some fresh dye on their hair.
+Cosmetic products often say ‘No ammonia’ or ‘Ammonia free’ for this reason.
+Ammonia is also used in fertilizers, cleaning products, explosives, dyes, water purification and a lot more.

-- Water polluting: Easily dissolves in water and forms ammonium hydroxide
+- Water polluting as it easily dissolves in water and forms ammonium hydroxide

 - Colorless gas

 Mind you, the hazard symbol in this picture is an old convention.
 A pictorial list of old hazard symbols can be found here.
-This is where we speak about inequality in labeling chemicals.
+It is now time that we speak about inequality in labeling chemicals.

-In Rio de Janeiro in the year 1992, at the UN Conference on the Environment and Development, a consistent system was developed so that if anyone from any part of the world sees these symbols, they will know what it means irrespective of the country they belong to.
-This system was called the Globally Harmonized System (GHS).
-This system makes things easy to decipher.
+In Rio de Janeiro in the year 1992, at the UN Conference on the Environment and Development, a consistent system was developed so that if anyone from any part of the world sees these symbols, they will know what it means irrespective of the country they belong to, irrespective of the culture or language they speak.
+This system is called the Globally Harmonized System (GHS).

 - Manufacture, Storage and Import of Hazardous Chemical Rules, 1989, 2000